 PRAYER TIME – 8:30 a.m.

-This informal and intimate time in the sanctuary is open to all who wish to connect with God and other believers through prayer.
+This informal and intimate time in the chapel is open to all who wish to connect with God and other believers through prayer.

 BIBLE STUDY CLASSES FOR ALL AGE GROUPS – 9:30 a.m.